-Under federal law, inactive members are required to take a TRS distribution at age 701⁄2.
+Under federal law, inactive members are required to take a TRS distribution at age 701⁄2 (or age 72 if born on or after July 1, 1949).

 Average salary

 Benefits will be based on the member's highest average salary earned during eight consecutive years out of the last 10 years of service.